bmbouter/CeleryManagement/doc/policy/overview.rst

 exceptions as possible.
 Care is taken in the implementation to prevent an exception raised while one policy is executing from affecting other policies as well as the Policy Manager process.
-Where exceptions must be prevented from propogating further, the Policy Manager will attempt to print out the exception traceback.
+Where exceptions must be prevented from propagating further, the Policy Manager will attempt to print out the exception traceback.

 Some details: